sebaslogen/resaca/README.md

-- When using the Lazy* family of Composables it is recommended that you use `rememberScoped`/`viewModelScoped` outside the scope of Composables created by Lazy constructors (e.g. LazyColumn) because there is a chance that a lazy initialized Composable will be disposed of when it is not visible anymore (e.g. scrolled away) and that will also dispose of the `rememberScoped`/`viewModelScoped` object (after a few seconds), this might not be the intended behavior.
+- When using the Lazy* family of Composables it is recommended that you use `rememberScoped`/`viewModelScoped` outside the scope of Composables created by Lazy constructors (e.g. LazyColumn) because there is a chance that a lazy initialized Composable will be disposed of when it is not visible anymore (e.g. scrolled away) and that will also dispose of the `rememberScoped`/`viewModelScoped` object immediately, this might not be the intended behavior.
 For more info see Compose's [State Hoisting](https://developer.android.com/jetpack/compose/state#state-hoisting).
 - When a Composable is used more than once in the same screen with the same input, then the ViewModel (or business logic object) should be provided only once with `viewModelScoped` at a higher level in the tree using Compose's [State Hoisting](https://developer.android.com/jetpack/compose/state#state-hoisting).